dexter7k-maloneykf/notes/README.md

 # 2023-12-03
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It means that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs, and that it's better to write clear and simple code first, and optimize only where necessary.

+# 2023-12-04
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
+It's important to focus on writing clear, correct, and maintainable code first, and only optimize when profiling has identified a bottleneck.